Ruben Loftus-Cheek: International career

 Loftus-Cheek received his first call-up to the England senior squad in November 2017.
 Following his first senior call-up, he went onto make his England debut during their friendly fixture against Germany, in which he featured for the full 90 minutes, winning man of the match after an impressive performance in the 0–0 draw.
 On 16 May 2018, Loftus-Cheek was included in Gareth Southgate's 23-man squad for the 2018 FIFA World Cup.
-He came on as an 80th-minute substitute for Dele Alli in England's opening match, a 2–1 win over Tunisia on 18 June.
+He came on as an 80th-minute substitute for Dele Alli in England's opening match, a 2–1 win over Tunisia on June eighteenth.

 On 3 October 2025, Loftus-Cheek was called up by England manager Thomas Tuchel for matches against Wales and Latvia.
 He made his first England appearance in seven years when he came on as a substitute in the 70th minute for Declan Rice against Wales on 9 October.